Bullied At Work

 If you have experienced harassment at work which is related to a protected characteristic you have (see above), you could bring a claim under the Equality Act 2010.
 In addition, if you decided to resign, you may also have an additional claim for constructive dismissal.

-If you believe you are being bullied or harassed at work, please ring for a free, no obligation, telephone consultation on 01522 539501.
-Alternatively, to find out more about Lincs Law Employment Solicitors, please visit or website at lincslaw.co.uk.
+If you believe you are being bullied or harassed at work, please ring for a free, no obligation, telephone consultation on 01522 440512.
+Alternatively, for more information about bullying and harassment at work, please visit our website at https://lincslaw.co.uk/services/employees/workplace-problems/bullying-and-harassment/